RwAoNrDdOsM/rwaon_talents/docs/README.md

 This mod's purpose is to rework Warhammer: Vermintide 2 to enhance it's gameplay.

-This is the Change Notes for the second Private Beta Release.
+This is the Change Notes for the 2.1 Private Beta Release.

 # Change Notes

 ## Ultimates

+#### Ironbreaker
++ You can now select what units to taunt by aiming at a desired class (infantry, elites, specials or bosses).
+(If you select nothing it taunts infantry, elites and specials)
++ Ult stagger range increased by 100%

+  + *This is to give IB a more versitile Ultimate, more changes are coming in the future for his Ult.*

 #### Handmaiden
 + 50% increase distance of dash
 + You are now able to rotate in dash.